Vyral/base-template/_posts/2018-09-24-how-has-kauai-been-recovering-since-tropical-storm-olivia.md

 It has been a challenging time for the island of Kauai.
 Many people lost their homes, and there are still those that need housing and food.
 Some lost their jobs because commuting to work and back became difficult or impossible.
 We’re still in a recovery phase her on the island.

-**However, it is important to note that the rest of the island is still in good shape**: tourism is strong, and so is the real estate market.
-We haven’t seen much of an effect on property values yet, besides those multi-million-dollar homes that were destroyed and had to be rebuilt.

-<br>Overall, I think we’re learning to respect the power of nature.
+**However, it is important to note that the rest of the island is still in good shape**: Tourism is strong, and so is the real estate market.
+We haven’t seen much of an effect on property values yet, besides those multimillion-dollar homes that were destroyed and had to be rebuilt.<br><br>Overall, I think we’re learning to respect the power of nature.
 If you have any questions about the state of Kauai’s recovery process or about real estate here on the island, feel free to reach out to me.
 In the meantime, stay safe from any storms that are forming.
 A hui hou, and aloha!